Wiki · Concept · Last reviewed June 25, 2026

 The OECD's work on AI in science argues that policy can magnify AI's scientific benefits while managing governance challenges around data, skills, infrastructure, reproducibility, and public value.
 The Royal Society's 2024 report similarly frames AI as a transformation in the methods and nature of scientific inquiry while warning that opaque systems can undermine trust and accuracy.

 The U.S. Department of Energy has positioned AI for science as a strategic priority through funding and the Frontiers in Artificial Intelligence for Science, Security, and Technology initiative.
 DOE emphasizes the role of national labs, scientific user facilities, data, high-performance computing, and safe, trustworthy systems for scientific discovery, energy research, and national security.
+The National Science Foundation's NAIRR effort similarly treats AI research access as a public-infrastructure problem, not only a private-platform market.

 This institutional layer matters because frontier scientific AI is not only a model problem.
 It depends on research data, compute, instruments, software, benchmark culture, peer review, funding, publication norms, and who gets access to the resulting infrastructure.